-Neither the Virginia Department of Elections nor a locality's general registrar will accept a Final Report if the report shows a negative balance.
-In this case, the campaign must first amend the appropriate reports and resolve the problem before the Final Report will be accepted.
-A negative balance is usually due to a failure to report all income (including money from the candidate) or a failure to report or properly disclose in-kind contributions.
+The Virginia Department of Elections will not accept a Final Report if the report shows a negative balance.
+In this case, the committee must first amend the appropriate reports and resolve the problem before the Final Report will be accepted.

-If there is an outstanding loan to the campaign, the lender has the option of forgiving the loan and converting it to a contribution.
+If there is an outstanding loan to the committee, the lender has the option of forgiving the loan and converting it to a contribution.
 The campaign finance report must show the conversion of the loan to a contribution by listing the outstanding amount on Schedule A as a cash contribution and on Schedule E as a loan repayment.

-Outstanding debts to the campaign must be repaid prior to filing a final report.
+Outstanding debts to the committee must be repaid prior to filing a final report.